Ouertani95/Python_OOP/README.md

 ## About : chained_list_tester.py :

-This script tests the chaine list class created in chained_list_class.py
+This script tests the chained list class created in chained_list_class.py

 ## Installation :